Woody Guthrie (Wikimedia Commons / New York World-Telegram and the Sun / Al Aumuller)

 7. He didn't care much for copyrights.
 Guthrie's socialist and communist leanings extended to his distaste for copyright law.
 In a booklet of lyrics and chords to his early songs, he wrote, "This song is Copyrighted in U.S., under Seal of Copyright #154085, for a period of 28 years, and anybody caught singin' it without our permission, will be mighty good friends of ourn, cause we don't give a dern.
 Publish it.
 Write it.
 Sing it.
 Swing to it.
 Yodel it.
 We wrote it, that's all we wanted to do."

-8. His wrote his most famous song because he was bored with Berlin’s “God Bless America.”
-Guthrie was tired of hearing Irving Berlin’s patriotic – but boring and unrealistic, in his opinion – "God Bless America" on the radio.
+8. He wrote his most famous song because he was bored with Irving Berlin's "God Bless America."
+Guthrie was tired of hearing Berlin's patriotic – but boring and unrealistic, in his opinion – "God Bless America" on the radio.
 In response, he wrote a song originally titled "God Blessed America for Me," then renamed "This Land is Your Land."
 Sung to the tune of an old Baptist hymn, the song celebrates the natural beauty of the U.S. – and takes a few digs at the concept of private property.
-Today, Guthrie's composition is probably just as well-known as "God Bless America" – if not better-known – and campaigns to make it our national anthem crop up from time to time.
+Today, Guthrie's composition is probably known just as well as – if not better than – "God Bless America," and campaigns to make it our national anthem crop up from time to time.

 10. His musical talent lives on in new generations.
-Woody Guthrie was the father of eight children, including famous folkie Arlo Guthrie.
-And the legacy continues in Arlo's daughter, Sarah Lee Guthrie.
+Guthrie was the father of eight children, including famous folkie Arlo Guthrie.
+And the legacy continues in Woody's granddaughter, Arlo's daughter Sarah Lee Guthrie.
 She performs and records with her husband, Johnny Irion, carrying on the family tradition of playing fine folk music.

 Written by Linnea Crowther